Frequently Asked Questions

 Having said that, almost all of our properties have an oven; there are only one or two which don't.
 If an oven is important to you, please double check the Facilities section on the property page before booking.

 If you would like more detailed information about facilities at individual properties please ask us.

-Pets in rural properties?
+Pets and other animals in rural properties?

 Some owners allow pets, some do not.
 Prior arrangements must be made with us, as we will need to seek permission from the owner.
 Sometimes an additional charge or deposit will apply.

 Please note that many of our rural properties may have outdoor cats living in the surrounding area.
 Please keep this in mind if you are considering bringing your own pet(s) or have allergies to cats or other animals.

 Many of our properties are also situated in countryside settings and this being the case, there is always the possibility of encountering some of the local wildlife.
 Most of the time, the local creatures keep their distance and will be long gone before you ever knew they were there, but occasionally they do mistakenly cross your path (maybe even in the house).
 If this happens, then you can contact the owner/caretaker (or Rustic Blue if you have no response from the owner) who will be able remedy the situation.
 We want all our guests to enjoy their holiday, so if you do have phobias or concerns about unexpected guests from the "campo", then please bear this in mind when considering your property choice.

 A few properties, whilst in the countryside, are also in areas which continue with traditional farming practices.
 Local farms may have dogs, sheep or goats for example, or may work the olives during the day with the use of a tractor.
 Whilst this does not create a large amount of noise, it is something to bear in mind.